 Other Potential Side Effects

 While Cannabis can help you sleep, you should understand the other possible side effects that may be unpleasant to new users.
 Each person can react differently depending on their tolerance for THC.
+If you have a low tolerance, best not to jump straight to the highest THC strains out there.
 Possible side effects include:

 - Munchies (or increased appetite)